How to Create an Event on Facebook

-The process for creating an online event is very similar.
+The process for making an online event in Facebook is very similar.
 On desktop, the same event preview will be on the right side of your screen, while you will fill out information about the event in the left pop-up column.
 Filling out the event’s name, start and end time, privacy, description, cover photo, and event settings is the same as for an in-person event, as shown above.

 However, the location page is different for online events.
 You have the option to choose between four locations: Facebook messenger rooms, Facebook Live, an external link, or “other”.

 If you select “messenger rooms”, then Facebook will create a messenger room that guests can enter once the event starts.

 If you choose Facebook Live, then Facebook will start a live stream for you at the time of the event.
 Others will be able to view your event, but they cannot also share their video.
 Be sure to have your webcam and audio devices ready before the stream starts!